-(e.g. ADS_collection_metadat a.docx) follow the 'file naming policy' 22 , Error!
-Bookmark not defined. with any file name changes documented in the CMS.
-16 Any metadata or documentation held in the /preservation/ directory does not be require duplication within the /admin/ directory. /documentation/ directory alongside the data it refers too.
+'file naming policy' with any file name changes documented in the CMS.
+Any metadata or documentation held in the /preservation/ directory should not be duplicated within the /admin/ directory. directory alongside the data it refers to.
 Introduction and Overview text (e.g. introduction.docx, or overview.txt) Introduction and Overview text for the web interface should be stored here.
 Generally included within the collection metadata template and not submitted separately.
 The repository may create introduction or overview text, often from other documentation within the collection, where it is absent.
-This is not stored separately. email_deposit{date_rec eived}.txt, or email_deposit{date_rec eived}.pdf A digital copy of the deposit email sent to the depositor following the accession of the dataset.
-This should be stored in a suitable preservation format (CSV or PDF) within the /project_metadata/ directory.
-This file is also be attached to the CMS record ('Upload' section). dc_metadata.txt [deprecated] A TXT file containing the Dublin Core metadata record loaded into ArchSearch 26 and exported from the CMS.
+This is not stored separately. email_deposit{date received}.txt, or email_deposit{date received}.pdf A digital copy of the deposit email sent to the depositor following the accession of the dataset.
+This should be stored in a suitable preservation format (CSV or PDF) within the /project_metadata/directory.
+This file is also attached to the CMS record ('Upload' section). dc_metadata.txt [deprecated] A TXT file containing the Dublin Core metadata record loaded into ArchSearch and exported from the CMS.
 No longer actively undertaken, may exist for older archives.
-The metadata continued to be collected, but is stored in the CMS.
-16 original{accession_id}.tx t [deprecated] A TXT file containing checksums for all files within the original deposition.
+The metadata continues to be collected, but is stored in the CMS. original{accession_i d}.txt [deprecated] A TXT file containing checksums for all files within the original deposition.
 No longer actively undertaken for current collections, but may exist for older archives.

-Partially replaced by a more extensive deposit receipt with includes checksum information for the deposition. data_log{date_of_deacc ession}.csv A digital copy of the data log created on the This file is also be attached to the CMS record ('Upload' section).
+Partially replaced by a more extensive deposit receipt which includes checksum information for the deposition. data_log{date_of_d eaccession}.csv A digital copy of the data log created on the deaccessioning of part of, or an entire, dataset.
+This file is also attached to the CMS record ('Upload' section).